u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/discuss/advanced/ice_servers.rst

 Configure ICE servers with Twilio
 =================================

-Odoo Discuss uses WebRTC API and peer-to-peer connections for voice and video calls.
+Thrive Bureau ERP Discuss uses WebRTC API and peer-to-peer connections for voice and video calls.
 If one of the call attendees is behind a symmetric NAT, you need to configure an ICE server to establish a connection to the call attendee.
-To set up an ICE server, first, create a Twilio account for video calls, and then, connect that Twilio account to Odoo.
+To set up an ICE server, first, create a Twilio account for video calls, and then, connect that Twilio account to Thrive Bureau ERP.

 Create a Twilio account
 =======================